Proton (XPR) Price Reaches $0.0042 on Top Exchanges

 Buying and Selling Proton

-It is usually not presently possible to purchase alternative cryptocurrencies such as Proton directly using US dollars.
-Investors seeking to trade Proton should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Proton using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Proton directly using US dollars.
+Investors seeking to trade Proton should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Proton using one of the exchanges listed above.

 Receive News & Updates for Proton Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Proton and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.